 Continuing on with this course also familiarizes students on personalizing the toolbar and accessing and working with the browser.
 It dives into the Inspector panels and how the Clip Launcher and Arrangement views work together.
 The concluding section takes the viewer step-by-step through the rendering and exporting process.

-Completing this course, under the guidance of Bitwig Certified Professional Thavius Beck, assures that you get the most out of Bitwig Studio 2, and gives you the knowledge you need to continue to building your musical compositions on a solid foundation.
+Completing this course, under the guidance of Bitwig Certified Trainer Thavius Beck, assures that you get the most out of Bitwig Studio, and gives you the knowledge you need to continue to building your musical compositions on a solid foundation.

 Section 1: Section 1: Opening Bitwig for the First Time